Jacob Christopher

 Latest Updates

-Paper accepted to NAACL 2025: "Speculative Diffusion Decoding: Accelerating Language Generation through Diffusion"
+Upcoming oral presentation at NAACL 2025 for our work on speculative decoding: "Speculative Diffusion Decoding: Accelerating Language Generation through Diffusion"

 December 2024